 - 2 days leave per employee, per event (permiso por enfermedad grave de un familiar) to care for a seriously ill child or for other family reasons (serious illness, hospitalisation, or death of a relative to a second degree of consanguinity or affinity), paid by the employer.
 The entitlement is extended to four days if travelling is required for work.
 However, there is no agreement on what 'serious illness' means.
-For public sector employees, this entitlement is extended to three days (five days if travelling is required) for the care of first-degree relatives (e.g. partner, children or parents, including in-laws). - Each employee may take up to two years of leave (excedencia por cuidado de un familiar) or reduce working hours by between an eighth and a half (reducción de jornada por cuidado de un familiar) to take care of a dependent relative (up to the 'second degree of consanguinity or affinity') due to severe illness, disability, accidents, or old age.
-Workers taking leave are credited with social security contributions, which affect pension payments, health cover, and new leave entitlements, for the first year of full-time or part-time leave. - Public sector employees can extend the unpaid leave to care for a relative for up to three years, with the whole period credited with social security contributions and related social protection benefits.
-Furthermore, they can work part-time for up to one month without a loss in earnings in the case of a very serious illness for a firstdegree relative (child, partner or parent including in-laws); they can also benefit from extra flexibility in working time, as do parents of children under 12 years of age. - In cases of chronic dependency, one person can become an informal carer to another and receive a payment if both are coresident.
-It varies depending on the region of residence, the relative's level of dependency recognised by a public agency, and the household income (e.g. in the case of Navarre, one of the regions with the highest benefits, the payments are between €60 and €542.85 per month in 2021).
+For public sector employees, this entitlement is extended to three days (five days if travelling is required) for the care of first-degree relatives (e.g. partner, children or parents, including in-laws). - Each employee may take up to two years of leave (excedencia por cuidado de un familiar) or reduce working hours by between an eighth and a half

+(reducción de jornada por cuidado de un familiar) to take care of a dependent relative (up to the 'second degree of consanguinity or affinity') due to severe illness, disability, accidents, or old age.
+Workers taking leave are credited with social security contributions, which affect pension payments, health cover, and new leave entitlements, for the first year of full-time or part-time leave.

+- Public sector employees can extend the unpaid leave to care for a relative for up to three years, with the whole period credited with social security contributions and related social protection benefits.
+Furthermore, they can work part-time for up to one month without a loss in earnings in the case of a very serious illness for a first-degree relative (child, partner or parent including in-laws); they can also benefit from extra flexibility in working time, as do parents of children under 12 years of age. - In cases of chronic dependency, one person can become an informal carer to another and receive a payment if both are co-resident.
+It varies depending on the region of residence, the relative's level of dependency recognised by a public agency, and the household income (e.g. in the case of Navarre, one of the regions with the highest benefits, the payments are between €60 and €542.85 per month in 2022).
 The payment is claimed by the dependent relative.
 Since 2019, informal carers have been credited with social security contributions for the minimum base, which affect pension accounts and health cover.
 These social security contributions were temporarily abolished during the financial crisis.

-2. Relationship between leave policy and early childhood education and care policy consolidation of reduced working hours related to breastfeeding leave or permiso de cuidado del lactante - see 1e - if both parents use their leaves simultaneously or seven months if they use them consecutively after birth).
+2. Relationship between leave policy and early childhood education and care policy

+The maximum period of post-natal leave is three years, but most of this period is unpaid; leave paid at a high rate ends after 'Birth and Childcare leave' (around five and a half months after the birth, including the consolidation of reduced working hours related to breastfeeding leave or permiso de cuidado del lactante - see 1e - if both parents use their leaves simultaneously or seven months if they use them consecutively after birth).
 The Spanish Education Law considers ECEC as a non compulsory stage of the education system (Ley Orgánica 3/2020, de 29 de diciembre, por la que se modifica la Ley Orgánica 2/2006, de 3 de mayo, de Educación, LOMLOE).
 It provides de facto an entitlement to Early Childhood Education and Care (ECEC) from three years of age, and nearly all children over this age attend early education.
 There is, therefore, no gap between the end of leave and an ECEC entitlement, but a substantial gap of approximately two and half years between the end of well-paid leave and this de facto entitlement.